prometheus/prometheus/docs/configuration/configuration.md

 domain names which are periodically queried to discover a list of targets.
 The DNS servers to be contacted are read from `/etc/resolv.conf`.

-This service discovery method only supports basic DNS A, AAAA and SRV record queries, but not the advanced DNS-SD approach specified in [RFC6763](https://tools.ietf.org/html/rfc6763).
+This service discovery method only supports basic DNS A, AAAA, MX and SRV record queries, but not the advanced DNS-SD approach specified in [RFC6763](https://tools.ietf.org/html/rfc6763).

 The following meta labels are available on targets during [relabeling](#relabel_config):